jsous7/Stock-Market-Simulator/README.md

 Singleton Design Pattern - Creational

--	This pattern allows that one single instance of an element is created, it is a smart way to transform an Object in a super Global, it can be very problematic though and it is known for create several problems when writing automated tests, however, it does make sense to use it when dealing with DB instance, once there is no need to keep multiple instances of the DB, saving duplications and system resources
+-	This pattern allows that one single instance of an element is created, it is a smart way to transform an Object in a super Global, it can be very problematic though and it is known for create several problems when writing automated tests, however, it does make sense to use it when dealing with DB instance, once there is no need to keep multiple instances of the DB, saving duplications and system resources.

 DAO - Data Access Object - Structural

 -	This pattern creates a Strong abstraction layer between the Repositories and the DB, the Repositories should be completely agnostic about where the data are being saved, this Class was built in a way to get the data and without any intervention it builds all the required query in order to perform the data persistence.